 \section{Conclusions}

-Core-collapse supernovae (CCSNe) have long been considered to be an important source of GWs.
+Core-collapse supernovae have long been considered to be an important source of GWs.
 While direct detections from CCSNe remain elusive, constraining their average GW energy emission is crucial for evaluating the detectability of CCSNe signals.
-In this work, we use cross-correlation measurements from the third observing run (O3) of LIGO and Virgo detectors to place upper limits on the average GW energy emitted per CCSNe event\footnote{At the time of writing this paper, results of a GWB search using the first part of O4 data were released \cite{LVK-O4a-sgwb}.
+In this work, we use cross-correlation measurements from the third observing run of LIGO and Virgo detectors to place upper limits on the average GW energy emitted per CCSNe event\footnote{At the time of writing this paper, results of a GWB search using the first part of O4 data were released \cite{LVK-O4a-sgwb}.
 We expect that our upper limits would be slightly improved if O4a data were used.}.
 By adopting a generic Gaussian spectrum model, we drive constraints that are marginalized over a wide range of emission peak frequency and spectral width.
 Furthermore, we assess the detection prospects with third-generation ground-based detectors,including ET and CE, for both individual events and the GWB produced by a cosmic population of CCSNe sources.

-Our Bayesian analysis yields a $95\%$ credibility upper limit on the average GW energy per CCSNe, improving upon previous bounds of $(0.49$–$1.98)~M_\odot c^2$ from Ref.~\cite{Zhu:2010af} by approximately two orders of magnitude.
-Specifically, we obtain upper bounds of $1.1\times10^{-2} ~M_\odot c^2$ while considering only contribution from CCSNe to the GWB, and $9.9\times10^{-3} ~M_\odot c^2$ when CBCs are included.
-Our upper limits are in the upper end of the most optimistic theoretical predictions, e.g., long-lasting bar mode emission mechanisms~\cite{LIGOScientific:2016jvu}.
+Our Bayesian analysis yields a $95\%$ credibility upper limit on the average GW energy per CCSNe, improving upon previous bounds of $(0.49$–$1.98)~M_\odot c^2$ from Ref.~\cite{Zhu:2010af} by approximately 2 orders of magnitude.
+Specifically, we obtain upper bounds of $1.1\times10^{-2} ~M_\odot c^2$ while considering only contributions from CCSNe to the GWB, and $9.9\times10^{-3} ~M_\odot c^2$ when CBCs are included.
+Our upper limits are in the upper end of the most optimistic theoretical predictions, e.g., long-lasting bar-mode emission mechanisms~\cite{LIGOScientific:2016jvu}.
 As detector sensitivities continue to improve, we anticipate that upcoming observations with advanced detectors will place astrophysically interesting bounds on the GW emission from CCSNe.